EARnagram/lessons/sec3/producing_apis_with_express/lesson/README.md

 ![Jimmy & Warren](http://www.banderasnews.com/0505/images/buffetts.jpg)

-As with all CRUD apps, we will be using the POST method next.
+As with all CRUD apps, we will be using a POST method to create our resource.

 Let's start in the routes again.

-So far, we've only seen the router's get method - now we're going to use the post method:
+So far, we've only seen the router's GET method - now we're going to use the POST method:

 ```javascript
 // burgers resource paths: